 Exercising is immeasurably good for our health, bodies and minds.
 The feeling of tying up your running shoes and taking those first few paces in the fresh air, feeling the cool air in your face as you ride around on your bike, becoming aware of the powerful muscles in your arms and legs as you take strokes in the water, or unrolling your yoga mat and feeling your body stretch, flex and find its balance.
-Exercise has many benefits, not least physical health, mental wellness and (of course) a hot bod.
-But there is a point at which too much exercise with not enough rest can actually start to have negative effects and stress our bodies out.
+Exercise has many benefits, including physical health, mental wellness and an improved physique.
+But there is a point at which too much exercise with not enough rest can actually start to have negative effects and stress our bodies.

 Cortisol + Adrenal fatigue: aka when the body stresses out and can’t cope

 You might have heard of cortisol before.
 Cortisol is a key adrenal hormone.
 What it doesn’t want you to know is that it’s always stressed out.
 Cortisol is a stress hormone.
 Our bodies produce cortisol as a response to any kind of stress.
 Cortisol will come on the scene if you’re tired, under pressure with a deadline at work, having a fight with your other half, or when someone PULLS OUT IN FRONT OF YOU WITHOUT INDICATING.
 Cortisol also gets twitchy if you’re exercising too much.
 Cortisol wants you to know that it isn’t bad in itself, normal levels are fine.
 But if you’re producing too much, it’s not great for your overall health.